phax/ph-css/README.md

    Defaults to `UTF-8`.

 ## News and noteworthy

+* v6.3.0 - work in progress
+    * Updated to ph-commons 10
 * v6.2.4 - 2021-02-25
     * Updated to ph-commons 9.4.6, leading to a more resilient DataURL parsing
     * Fixed the ignorance of minimum and maximum parameter count in class `CSSPropertyColors`